Many benefits come from creating a positive work environment for employees.

 A collaborative work environment can help to create a place where employees can work together.
 Most of us don’t like an overly competitive work environment.

-Some thrive in it, but for the rest of us, we like an environment where we aren’t competing with our coworkers for a prize, especially for a desk.
+Some thrive in it, but the rest of us, like an environment where we aren’t competing with our coworkers for a prize, especially for a desk.

 So, if you state that you want people to work together as a team, encouraging a collaborative work environment will help you develop this as part of your company culture.